bradphelan/jasminerice/README.md

 ## Development Notice

-Brad Phelan is no longer actively developing this project but accepts reasonable pull requests, so continue on with contributing.
+Brad Phelan is no longer actively developing this project but is accepting reasonable pull requests, so continue on with contributing.

 This project is looking for a home :)

+#### 2013/1/17:
+Brad ([bradphelan](https://github.com/bradphelan)) posted a notice saying that he wasn't actively maintaining the project and that it was looking for a home.

+#### 2013/1/27:
+I ([jejacks0n](https://github.com/jejacks0n)) offered to contribute to the project, and Brad granted me collaboration privileges.
+I added some specs and integration tests that will make contributing a little easier.

+We'll be managing pull requests and issues together, and if someone would like to take over and move it to a different home you should contact Brad directly.

 ## Headless Testing